ai5le/website-template-system/README.md

 <b>Last Update: June 21, 2017</b>

-** NOTE: I am currently working to make this into a complete starter website templating system
+** NOTE: I am currently working to make this into a complete starter website templating system.

 ** Please feel free to contribute **

 This website template system is the perfect place to start your next web design and development project.

-This is not a complete website template, it is to be a starting point.
+This is not a complete website template, it is not for creating a dynamic website.
+It is only a starting point in creating a design and should be treated as only a template.

 This website template system will work on any computer.